35 Curious Vaping Statistics & Facts to Spark Your Interest

 According to vaping statistics, as of 2020, there were 2,807 confirmed cases of severe respiratory illnesses associated with vaping of nicotine and cannabis products.

-Even though there was a suspected link to THC vapes, vitamin E acetate was identified as the primary cause of the lung-disease epidemic that swept across the nation last year.
+Even though there was a suspected link to THC vapes, vitamin E acetate was identified as the primary cause of the lung-disease epidemic that swept across the nation in 2019.

 Victims from the lung-disease outbreak ranged from the ages of 15 to 75, but the median age of patients who died was 49.5, vaping death statistics reveal.